 Caramelized Onion and Sausage

 Caramelize a large yellow onion in unsalted butter with salt and pepper.
 Then cook up sausage released from its casing until browned.
 You can choose sweet or hot Italian sausage, whatever you prefer.
-Once these things are cooked, you can make the stuffing and add the sausage and onions at the end before putting it on the table.
+Once these things are cooked, you can make the stuffing and add the sausage and onions at the end before putting them on the table.

 Cheddar and Broccoli